Theatre / The Bat

 , and was adapted to film in 1926, 1930 and 1959.
 The 1930 film adaptation, titled The Bat Whispers

 , was cited by Bob Kane as one of the inspirations that led him to create Batman

 Not to be confused with Die Fledermaus

 - Affably Evil: Dr. Wells in the 1959 version.
-He murders John Fleming when Fleming admits he embezzled half a million from his bank, followed by suggestion that Wells should help him fake his death so he could get the money or he'd kill Wells to keep him quiet.
+He murders John Fleming when Fleming admits he embezzled one million from his bank, followed by suggestion that Wells should help him fake his death so he could get the money in exchange for half, or he'd kill Wells to keep him quiet.
 Beyond that, any evilness on his end appears as him warning Cornelia to get out of the Oaks because of its bad history so he can get the money, and it turns out he's not the Bat.

 - Calling Card: The bat symbol comes in many forms.

 - Changed My Mind, Kid: Warner in the 1959 version arrives just as The Bat is about to Leave No Witnesses.
 Warner then explains he was on his way to the airport and changed his mind.

 - Faux Affably Evil: John Fleming from the 1959 version.
 He starts off a rather amicable conversation with Wells about how he stole the money and framed the bank manager, but then leads into a cold blooded discussion about murdering an innocent man and disfiguring the body so John can fake his death and retrieve the stolen money.
 If it hadn't been for that forest fire catching him off guard, John may have very well killed Wells if he didn't cooperate (and possibly even if he did).